Dr. Alex Stone, DPT, CSCS

 For example, you can use rubber cuppers that create weak suction, allowing you to glide the cup over the skin (usually, the skin is oiled).

-You can also use the more advanced smart cuppers that dynamically change pressure.
+You can also get smart cupped using more advanced therapy cuppers that dynamically change pressure.
 The Achedaway Cupper utilizes this technique.

-an achedaway cupper device with internal red light therapy on a person's skin
+smart cupping massager with red light therapy on a person's skin

 Dynamic cupping therapy using Achedaway Cupper – TheraCup’s main rival.